fut-infrastructure/implementation-guide/pages/_includes/ehealth-clinicalimpression-intro.md

 In scope of the eHealth Infrastructure, the ClinicalImpression resource is used for:

-* representing the result of automated triaging based on comparing of submitted measurements to references ranges defined in the CarePlan/ProcedureRequest.
+* representing the result of automated processing such as triaging and decision support performed on submitted measurement(s)
+* representing the detection of measurement(s) not having been submitted or submitted measurement(s) that are unexpected
+* representing a placeholder for subsequent Practitioner assessment.
+This ClinicalImpression instance is generated when no instance is otherwise created as per automated processing described above.

-* capturing assessment made by a Practitioner of a ClinicalImpression for triaging result
+* representing an assessment of a Practitioner

+Except for the ClinicalImpression instance for the Practitioner assessment and for the ClinicalImpression instance for missing measurements, the one or more investigation.item refer to the Observation, QuestionnaireResponse, and Media instances submitted as a measurement.

+The element code specifies what kind of the above uses is the case.

-##### Decision Support / Triaging Result
+##### Use for Decision Support Result / Triaging Result

 With the extension investigation.decisionRule, the ClinicalImpression is able to capture decision support invocations such as the automated triaging.
 This entails: